Lake Minnewaska

 Understand Your Infrastructure

-When making changes late in production, it’s important to understand exactly what your existing infrastructure and systems can handle.
-Designing something that requires major engineering work only a couple months before launch just isn’t realistic.
+When making changes late in production, it’s important to understand exactly what your existing systems can handle.
+Designing something that requires major engineering work only a couple months before launch isn’t realistic.
 Instead, being creative within the constraints of your systems and finding manageable solutions that limit work while fixing issues need to be the focus.